The water pan in

 The Virtual Weber Bullet is your best source for Weber Smokey Mountain Cooker information and discussion on the Web.
 Popular with competition barbecue teams, the WSM is an easy-to-use water smoker that's equally at home in the backyard.
 See the WSM and its component parts; get recipes, usage tips, and modification ideas; check-out BBQ-related resources; and discuss the WSM with owners and enthusiasts in our online forums.

-to provide a means for sites to earn advertising fees by
+an affiliate advertising program designed to provide a means for sites to earn